 We treat all Orthotics & Ankle Foot Orthosis Footwear Combination conditions.
 Below is more information about some, but not all, of the conditions that we treat.

 We offer a number of different Orthotics & Ankle Foot Orthosis Footwear Combination services.
 Below are some, but not all, of the services that we provide.
 If you have a question about a specific service that is not listed here, please contact our program.

 We provide multispecialty care for a number of conditions.
 Below are links to our related programs & departments.

 Riley at IU Health works with referring physicians in Indiana and beyond.Refer A Patient

-Riley at IU Health rehabilitation therapists use evidence-based techniques informed by research at the School of Health and Rehabilitation Sciences (SHRS) at Indiana University-Purdue University Indianapolis.
-Researchers in 11 SHRS laboratories study a wide range of therapies to determine which treatments deliver the most effective recoveries.
+Riley at IU Health rehabilitation therapists use evidence-based techniques informed by research at the School of Health and Human Sciences (SHHS) at Indiana University-Purdue University Indianapolis.
+Researchers in 11 SHHS laboratories study a wide range of therapies to determine which treatments deliver the most effective recoveries.
 Our dedication to research, professional growth and development brings the latest knowledge to families who choose Riley at IU Health for their child’s healthcare.

-Students interested in advanced studies in physical therapy can pursue a Doctor of Physical Therapy at Indiana University-Purdue University Indianapolis School of Health and Rehabilitation Sciences.
+Students interested in advanced studies in physical therapy can pursue a Doctor of Physical Therapy at Indiana University-Purdue University Indianapolis School of Health and Human Sciences.
 The program is augmented by a wide range of clinical experiences through partners such as Riley at IU Health.
-For more information, visit the SHRS Department of Physical Therapy.